Forensic Psychology Requirements

 |PSYC 997||Independent Study (research or practicum experience possible)||3|

 Note: The student’s Advisory Committee will also consider other graduate classes as appropriate electives on a case-by-case basis.
 Students who have a strong psychology background may, after review by the Committee, be permitted to substitute an appropriate forensic psychology graduate elective for a required program course.
-A maximum of eight graduate credits may be transferred from another institution.
+A maximum of nine graduate credits may be transferred from another institution.